Neuron-Chan/SOFE_Winter_2024-Notes/Engineering Economics/Lec_EE_1-4.md

 5) Select the Criteria for Determining the Best Alternative
 - Define what we mean by “best” (i.e. term is variable and STC depending on problem)
 - There must be at least one criterion, or a set of criteria, to evaluate which alternative is best
   - Ex.
-Maximum profit, certain quota met, etc.
+Maximum profit, minimize unemployment, create minimal disturbance to the environment, etc.

 6) Construct a Model

 The objective, relative data, feasible alternatives, and selection standards of the problem must be merged.
-In Economics, this model is usually **mathematical.**
+In economic decision-making, this model is usually **mathematical.**

+7) Predict the Outcomes for Each Alternative

+To choose the best alternative, the outcomes for each alternative must be stated in a *comparable* way.

+The consequences of each alternative are usually evaluated in monetary terms, categorized by:

+- Market consequences-where established market prices are available
+- Extra-market consequences-no direct market prices, so priced indirectly
+- Intangible consequences-valued by judgment, not monetary prices

+In the short-term, costs and benefits can be considered to occur at the same time.
+A cash flow diagram is used to represent the timing of various costs and benefits.
+For longer-term problems, a common mistake is to assume that the current situation will be unchanged if the do-nothing alternative is chosen. *For example*, current profits may shrink or vanish as a result of the actions of competitors and the expectations of customers

+8) Choose the Best Alternative

+The right choice is the one that best meets the criteria after we have considered both the numerical and intangible consequences.
+Since intangible consequences are left out of the numerical calculations, they should be introduced into the decision-making at this point.

+9) Audit the Results

+An audit of the results is a comparison of what happened against the predictions.

+Audits *help keep a project on track*, help *future estimates and assumptions*, and *provide an incentive* to give accurate estimates

+# Ethics

+## Ethical Dimensions in Decision-Making

 # Mobile Users